nikolaystanishev/hate-speech-detection/README.md

 - **On clip precomputed embeddings** The augmentation with precomputed embeddings is performed by computing the initial embedding and then 10 different image augmentation and 10 text paraphrases.
 Then the dataset if a flag is active will sample the original embeddings or a random augmentation with 50% probability.

 - **On inference** The goal of our project was to inquire the state of the art on this task and not to create a ready to use model to detect hateful memes.
 This justify the absence of an interface that allow to load the model and test it.

+## Late Fusion Model:

+`train.sh` script is responsible for training the late fusion model.
+Evaluation could be done with the `test.sh` script.
+If you are running on izar you can use the corresponding `train.run` and `test.run` configuration files.